Merchandise planning

 What is merchandise planning?

 Merchandise planning refers to the planning and control of inventories in a company.
-The primary objective is to ensure the continuous availability of goods in order to meet customer requirements and minimize storage costs at the same time.
+The primary goal is to ensure the continuous availability of goods in order to meet customer needs and minimize storage costs at the same time.
+Particularly in the dynamic environment of merchandise planning in the retail sector, precise inventory management is crucial for business success.

 What are the tasks and objectives of merchandise planning?